 Our farmland has been taken off the market, permanently.
 It can never be bought or sold again.
 It can only be leased, and only by a farmer who commits to farming it.
 The lease is lifelong and inheritable, and the fee is based on the agricultural value of the land, not the market value.
 Affordable housing for the farmer and farm employees is also protected in perpetuity.
 Even in the rapidly rising country home market two and a half hours from New York City, this land and housing will always be available and affordable to a farmer.

-Roxbury Farm is a biodynamic farm.
-A biodynamic farmer allows a great diversity of living organism on his or her farm to thrive as those systems have proven to be most efficient in harboring life and storing energy.
+Roxbury Farm uses farming practices that developed out of anthroposophy.
+These practices allow for a great diversity of living organism on his or her farm to thrive as those systems have proven to be most efficient in harboring life and storing energy.
 Every aspect of the farm makes its own unique contribution to the whole.
 When a farm is biodynamic it is transformed from a factory, producing food and generating profit, to a being that has its own characteristics with associated strengths and weaknesses that are honored.